gboehl/econpizza/docs/boehl_hommes.rst

 Boehl-Hommes method
 -------------------

-The package also contains an alternative method similar to the one introduced in Boehl & Hommes (2021).
+The package also contains an alternative "shooting" method much aligned to the one introduced in Boehl & Hommes (2021).
 In the original paper we use this method to solve for chaotic asset price dynamics.
 The method can be understood as a policy function iteration where the initial state is the only fixed grid point and all other grid points are chosen endogenously (as in a "reverse" EGM) to map the expected trajectory.

-The main advantage (in terms of robustness) over Fair-Taylor comes from exploiting the property that most determined perfect forsight models be a contraction mapping both, forward and backwards.
+The main advantage (in terms of robustness) over the stacking method comes from exploiting the property that most determined perfect foresight models are a contraction mapping both, forward and backwards.
 The model is given by

 .. code-block::